nmind/standards-checklist/checklists/bronze.md

 ### Documentation

+- [ ] README provides link to documentation
+- [ ] Documentation is up-to-date
-- [ ] Brief description of what program does is listed.
+- [ ] Brief description of what program does is listed
+- [ ] Typical intended usage is described
-- [ ] An example of its usage is shown.
+- [ ] An example of its usage is shown
-  - typical usage
+- [ ] User installation instructions available
-- [ ] Description of required input parameters.
+- [ ] Dependencies listed (external and within-langugage requirements)
-  - Reasonable description (i.e. "Nifti of brain mask in MNI" vs. "An image file")
+- [ ] Description of required input parameters with reasonable description of inputs (i.e. "Nifti of brain mask in MNI" vs. "An image file")
-- [ ] Description of output(s).
+- [ ] Description of output(s)
+- [ ] Document functions intended to be used by users (public function docstring / help coverage ≥ 10%)

 ### Infrastructure